Curtin College is located on Curtin University’s largest Campus, Curtin Perth.

 A free bus service operated with routes through Waterford and St James.
 This service operates during the university semester weekdays from 7.00am-10.30pm.

-Curtin Security provide 24-hour support every day of the year.
-Buildings are only accessed via security cards and students can utilise the Safezone Student Safety App to stay connected to Curtin Security.
+Buildings are only accessed via security cards and students can utilise the Safezone Student Security App to stay connected to Curtin Security.

 The Curtin Safer Community Team ensures the Curtin campus remains a safe and friendly place.
 The team are trained to manage general safety and security issues, in addition to complex crisis issues and provide additional services including escort to transport, courtesy rides and help if your vehicle breaks down.
 They provide 24-hour support, every day of the year, and are available to all Curtin students and staff.